1nauman/token-exchange-basic-playpen/README.md

     docker compose logs inventory-api
     ```
     You will see a log from the `bff-api` first, followed by logs from both downstream services, proving the orchestration worked.

+### Part 3: Test Scalability and Load Balancing
+Now, let's scale our `product-api` to see how the system handles load.

+1.  **Stop and restart the stack with scaling enabled.** Use the `--scale` flag to start 3 replicas of the `product-api`.
+    ```bash
+    docker compose up --build --detach --scale product-api=3
+    ```

+2.  **Call the API multiple times** to generate traffic.
+    ```bash
+    curl -H "Authorization: Bearer $EXTERNAL_TOKEN" http://localhost:9090/api/products/2
+    curl -H "Authorization: Bearer $EXTERNAL_TOKEN" http://localhost:9090/api/products/3
+    curl -H "Authorization: Bearer $EXTERNAL_TOKEN" http://localhost:9090/api/products/1
+    ```

+3.  **Check the aggregated logs** to see which container handled each request.
+    ```bash
+    docker compose logs product-api
+    ```
+    You will see output from different container hostnames, proving that Envoy is distributing the load.
+    ```
+    product-api-1  | ---> Request handled by container 'a1b2c3d4e5f6' for user: 'testuser'
+    product-api-3  | ---> Request handled by container 'c3d4e5f6a1b2' for user: 'testuser'
+    product-api-2  | ---> Request handled by container 'b2c3d4e5f6a1' for user: 'testuser'
+    ```

 ## Architectural Deep Dive